upnplib/inspect_cmake_multiplatform/README.md

 ## On MS Windows
 With the Microsoft Visual C Compiler (MSVC) external symbols are not exported by default.
 We explicitly have to do it with program decorators `__declspec(dllexport)` on symbols in the library (.dll) and with `__declspec(dllimport)` on symbols in the main program (.exe), means where the functions from the library are used.
 I create the external library using the PowerShell:

-    PS > cd ms-windows/  # This is the project source directory PS ms-windows> cmake -S .\external_lib\ -B .\external_lib\build\
+    PS > cd ms-windows\  # This is the project source directory PS ms-windows> cmake -S .\external_lib\ -B .\external_lib\build\
     PS ms-windows> cmake --build .\external_lib\build\ --config Release